mario1084/blog/_posts/2025-09-10-fin_bigquery.md

 ### 2.2) Creating a Project in Gcloud Power-Shell

-After accepting the terms, we can go back to the PowerShell and create a new project (Option 3), give a name to the project, I am calling my project `finance-bigq-demo-2025-mgs`.
-If there is a problem, For instance, a non-compatible project ID name, you can run, to create the project.
+After accepting the terms, we can go back to the PowerShell and to create a new project (Option 3), give a name to the project, and I am calling my project `finance-bigq-demo-2025-mgs`.
+If there is a problem, For instance, a non-compatible project ID name, you can run to create the project.

-### 2.3) Authentification and Enabling Big Data Services
+### 2.3) Authentication and Enabling Big Data Services

 After the project is created, they can proceed to authenticate the user name in the Gcloud, this is done one time and credentials are stored